Ziga-K/Ironhack-Mid-term-Project-Ziga-/README.md

 ### We will try to achieve this in 3 chapters based on the tools used:

-***Python***: Dataset explore and processing with intent to build several machine learning models to predict housing values.
+***1.Python***: Dataset explore and processing with intent to build several machine learning models to predict housing values.

 ***Variables Description***
 - id - Identification